Saagar2005/Car_rental_system/README.md

 C++ compiler

 ### Steps
-1) Download the Car_rental_system.cpp file and Database files from this repository.
+1) Download the Car_rental_system.cpp file and database files from this repository.
 2) Ensure all of them reside in the same directory.
 3) Run the Car_rental_system.cpp file and interact with the system on your terminal.